marteaupickeur/fadjango/README.md

 - Question
 - Choice

-And with my app yu will have the interface to make CRUD on the API.
+And with my app you will have the interface to make CRUD on the API.